Oysters are one of the most popular seafood options, and they are one of the most nutritious foods we can eat.

 What Are Oysters?

-Oysters are one of the most popular seafood options, and they are a type of shellfish belonging to the Mollusca phylum.
+Oysters are a type of shellfish belonging to the Mollusca phylum.

 Oysters have a hard, greyish outer shell and they live in salty and brackish waters around the world, particularly around Atlantic and Pacific coastal regions.